hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

 }

 impl<B, T> Var<B, T> where B: Backend, T: Interface {
+  // Update the value of the variable.
+  //
+  // For simplicity, I don’t include a mutuable reference to the backend, because that is not the
+  // topic of this blog article.
+However, you might want to if you want to be able to, for instance,
-  pub fn update(&mut self, value: &T) {
+  // change the value in a map stored in the backend, for instance.
+But whatever. pub fn update(&mut self, value: &T) {
     B::update(self, value);
   }
 }

+// The interface (i.e. public API) trait.
+This serves as a “anything implementing that can be used
+// with the API.”
+It simply associates a Type that is, if you remember, an exhaustive list of types
-trait Interface {
+// that can be used (and reified at runtime). trait Interface {
   const TY: Type;
 }